There’s no real pixie dust here, only a simple and highly effective tool for innovative compounding pharmacies.

 - Prescribers saw our name every time they used a bookmark.

-- Our address, phone, email, and other pertinent information was at their fingertips.
+- Our address, phone, email, and other pertinent information were at their fingertips.

 Putting A Compounding Bookmark Together

-All the templates I have used are in the files section of the DiversifyRx Facebook group.
-A template is an excel file, and there are several versions, including veterinary, pediatric, OB/GYN, dentistry, and general.
+All the templates I have used are available to download HERE.
+A template is an excel file with several versions, including veterinary, pediatric, OB/GYN, dentistry, and general.
 Once you open the file, you are free to edit it as you wish.
 Here are some considerations for editing each bookmark.

 - What types of compounds are you interested in making?